daniel-rusu/pods4k/README.md

     Person(name = "Bob", age = 4),
 ) // ImmutableArray<Person>

-// Mapping ages automatically uses an efficient ImmutableIntArray[3, 4] storing primitive int values val ages = people.map { it.age }
+// Since age is a non-nullable Int, mapping ages uses an efficient ImmutableIntArray storing primitive int values val ages = people.map { it.age }
 performStatisticalAnalysis(ages)
 ```

-When mutability isn't needed, Immutable arrays are also a safer and cleaner alternative to regular arrays providing
+Surprisingly, immutable arrays are significantly more efficient than regular arrays as they have specializations for
-significant efficiency improvements over regular arrays for dozens of commonly used operations.
-See
-[Immutable Arrays](immutable-arrays/README.md) for more specifics along with a detailed comparison against regular
+dozens of commonly used operations.
+See [Immutable Arrays](immutable-arrays/README.md) for more specifics along with a
-arrays, read-only lists, and immutable lists.
+detailed comparison against regular arrays, read-only lists, and immutable lists.

 ## Java Compatibility